How to Make Homemade Elderberry Syrup

 Using Homemade Elderberry Syrup

-During cold and flu season, I take 1 Tablespoon of elderberry syrup per day and Little A takes 1 teaspoon.
+During cold and flu season, I take 1 Tablespoon of elderberry syrup per day and my kids take 1 teaspoon.
 We do this daily as a preventative.
 When I start feeling sick, I take 1 Tablespoon per hour.
-Little A takes 1 teaspoon per hour if she is feeling sick.
+My kids take 1 teaspoon per hour if feeling sick.

 I make a big jar of homemade elderberry syrup at the beginning of cold and flu season in the fall.
-This typically lasts our family of three all throughout the cold and flu season.
 I keep the jar of elderberry syrup in the refrigerator and we take it everyday with our evening meal.
 Little A loves her “el-beay syup” and will ask for it if I happen to forget to get it out one evening.

 Ingredients: